-Approximately three out of every four women experience some degree of premenstrual syndrome (PMS) symptoms before the onset of their periods.
-They include headaches, bloating, cramping, and even dizziness, which can occur during menstruation as well.
+About three out of every four women experience some degree of premenstrual syndrome (PMS) symptoms before the onset of their periods.1 Besides headaches, bloating, and cramping, they often report dizziness, which may continue throughout the period as well.

 Continue reading to learn more about dizziness during periods, including if one should be concerned about feeling dizzy while on her period and tips for prevention and management.

 Why Am I Feeling Dizzy During My Period?

 Cyclical episodes of dizziness during periods are often due to drastic hormone fluctuations throughout the menstrual cycle.

 During the first half of the monthly cycle, estrogen levels steadily rise and cause the uterine lining to thicken in preparation for an implanted egg.

 Then, during the second half of the cycle after ovulation, progesterone takes over as the predominant hormones of the two in order to maintain the uterine lining.